Sharron Astbury-Petit was born in the north of England in 1958.

 Member of the prestigious Société des Artistes Français since 2012

-and regular exhibitor at the Paris Salon held in the Grand Palais
+Regular exhibitor at the Paris Salon held in the Grand Palais (medal winner 2011)

 as well as at the Salon d'Automne des Champs Elysées.